IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ## 4. Create Deployment <!--EM: Should this be "Memcached Deployment" or "Observe your memcached deployment"-->

-If the resource is defined, you can Observe the state of your Memcached Deployment.
-The "Memcached Deployment" refers to the standard `Deployment` Kubernetes resource, but in OpenShift these deployments are created by the Custom Resource, instead of a SRE or Kubernetes admin.
+If the resource is defined, you can Observe the state of your Memcached Deployment. *Memcached Deployment* refers to the standard `Deployment` Kubernetes resource.
+In OpenShift, the custom resource creates these deployments, instead of a SRE or Kubernetes administrator.

-First, use the [k8s.io/api/apps/v1](https://godoc.org/k8s.io/api/apps/v1#Deployment) package, defined in your import statement, to confirm that a Memcached deployment exists within the namespace:
+First, use the [k8s.io/api/apps/v1](https://godoc.org/k8s.io/api/apps/v1#Deployment) package, defined in your import statement, to confirm that a Memcached deployment exists within the namespace: <!--EM This is where it starts to feel like a tutorial more than a code deep dive.
+I tried ot rewrite it, but now I'm worried that the parts I changed were in fact meant to be something the reader typed/inputted-->

 ```go
 import (